tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Regular Shapes

 - Any primitive shape
-- Combinatiions of primitive shapes that maintain
+- Combinatiions of primitive shapes that maintain symmetricality
+-